uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 The Apple Silicon laptops have fundamentally different CPU architecture which causes some issues, but for the purpose of this unit, it will just be fine.

 You are also recommended to install **Kali Linux**, but you can use other generic OSes such as Ubuntu.
-You can find useful insttructions here:
+You can find useful instructions for creating a Kali VM in UTM here:

 [https://www.kali.org/docs/virtualization/install-utm-guest-vm/](https://www.kali.org/docs/virtualization/install-utm-guest-vm/)